 Flossing is one of the most overlooked steps in oral hygiene, but it’s just as important as brushing.
 A toothbrush can’t reach the spaces between your teeth, which is where plaque and food particles love to hide.

 If you’re not used to flossing daily, start by incorporating it into your nighttime routine.
 Use about 18 inches of floss, wrap it around your fingers, and gently slide it between each tooth, curving it into a “C” shape along the gumline.
-If traditional floss feels tricky, try floss picks or a water flosser for an easier alternative.
+If traditional floss feels tricky, try floss picks, interdental brushes, or a water flosser for an easier alternative.

 Mouthwash: A Simple Extra Step